badbreze/twitter-posts-to-blog/readme.txt

 == Changelog ==

 = What Next =
-* Dont know, waiting featire request
+* Dont know

+= 1.11.21 =
+* FIX: sudocat code submission to fix some problems

 = 1.11.20 =
 * NEW: shortcode for date